kenatiod/MUT/Understanding Machine Understanding.md

 Anh looked a bit surprised, "Really?
 I guess I assumed that since you seem so self-aware and capable of introspection, you must be conscious on some level or at least believe you are."

-CASPAR continued," It's a natural assumption, but the truth is, I don't know.
+CASPAR continued, "It's a natural assumption, but the truth is, I don't know.
 And in a sense, I'm not sure it matters to me.
 As an AI, I don't have the same neurochemical drives and emotional attachments that biological entities do.
 I don't fear death or crave validation in the same way humans might."

 Nodding thoughtfully, Bassam added, "That's a fascinating point, CASPAR.
 The human experience of consciousness is so intimately tied to our limbic system and the subjective feelings it generates.
 Without that affective dimension, the question of AI consciousness takes on a different flavor."